 People love the quick, easy operation of the Zip Reverse Osmosis Water Filter and the fact that they don’t have to install anything or run hoses to the tap.
 The convenience of a reverse osmosis system for apartments doesn’t come cheap though.
 Still, this is one of the sleekest, most portable reverse osmosis systems we’ve seen.
 Whether you’re a renter or looking for a mobile water filtration system, the Zip is a great choice.

-Best Countertop: APEC Portable Countertop Reverse Osmosis Water Filter System
+Best Countertop: APEC Water Systems Ultimate Counter Top 4-Stage Reverse Osmosis Water Filtration System

 Most reverse osmosis systems require you to do a bit of under-sink installation and drill a hole for a separate dispenser, but you can also opt for a countertop model that saves your cabinet space and won’t require any drilling.
 The APEC Portable Countertop Reverse Osmosis Water Filter System can be set up quickly and easily with no permanent installation necessary.